MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 **Step 1.** Sign in to the Azure portal at https://portal.azure.com.

-**Step 2.** Open the Azure CLI by selecting the Cloud Shell button on the portal toolbar.
+**Step 2.** Open the Azure CLI by selecting the Cloud Shell icon on the portal toolbar.

 :::image type="content" source="media/github-actions-app-service/azure-portal-cloud-shell-icon.png" alt-text="Screenshot showing how to open Azure Cloud Shell in Azure portal." lightbox="media/github-actions-app-service/azure-portal-cloud-shell-icon.png":::